duniter/duniter/doc/HTTP_API.md

 **Goal**

-Get the wallet universal dividend history
+Get the wallet universal dividend history (only not consumed ones)

 **parameters**